 One of my gardening goals for this year is to get my oldest three children more involved.
 I want them to learn how to grow their own food, and not just eat what dad grows.
 I think it would be sad for them to grow up without any ideas how to grow plants, and think that it is a hard thing that only a select few with “green thumbs” can do.

-I also bought my redwood for the sides of the bed at Home Depots.
-I wanted each bed to be 4ft by 3ft.
+I also bought my redwood for the sides of the raised garden beds at Home Depot.
+I wanted each raised garden bed to be 4ft by 3ft.
 Of course, Home Depot doesn’t sell boards in those sizes so they have to be cut down.
 Home Depot does do limited cutting for free, mostly to make the boards fit into customer’s cars.
 I bought 8 foot boards that I had them cut in half for me for the 4 foot side.
 I also bought 12 foot boards that I had cut in half for transportation.
 I have my own table saw so I cut them into 3 foot sections myself.
 I had to pay for one cut at Home Depot, so I paid 75 cents for my wood to be cut.

 Getting these blocks and having Home Depot cut the wood for you is an easy way to build a raised garden bed.
 If you don’t have the ability or tools to build your own garden bed I highly suggest doing it this way.